servicecatalog/documentation/Manuals/DeploymentGuide/Deployment Guide.md

 #### Docker Registry

-DockerHub is configured as a registry for the ESCM software by default.
+By default, DockerHub is configured as a registry for the ESCM software.
 If it is necessary to use a custom registry, its configuration can be specified.
 Depending on the registry, authentication can also be configured.

 **Use Docker Hub** : true if you use the official ESCM Docker images as provided on Docker Hub, false otherwise.

-**Authentication Required** : true if the registry requires authentication, or if you want to use authentication, false otherwise.
+**Authentication Required** : true if the registry requires authentication or if you want to use authentication, false otherwise.

-**User** : Login registry authentication
+**User** : User name for login registry authentication

 **Password** : Password for registry authentication